Letting Go of the Parent You Thought You Would Be

 I no longer jump to conclusions.
 I am curious about all areas of my child’s emotional and physical well-being.

-Rate this:
+Like this:

-November 12, 2012 Posted by help4yourfamily | affirmations, attachment disorder, discipline, help for parents, Parenting | Behavior, Child, Curiosity, Family, Home, Kate Oliver, List of credentials in psychology, Magazines and E-zines, parent, Sexual abuse | 7 Comments
+affirmations, attachment disorder, discipline, help for parents, Parenting | Behavior, Child, Curiosity, Family, Home, Kate Oliver, List of credentials in psychology, Magazines and E-zines, parent, Sexual abuse |

 Written by, Kate Oliver, MSW, LCSW-C